-If you’re a residential customer* who pays Rate D or DT,** you can use Dare to Compare, no matter whether you’re a homeowner or a tenant.
-You can compare your principal residence, secondary residence or cottage.
-The rate you pay is indicated on your bill.
+Most residential customers who pay Rate D or DT can use Dare to Compare,* regardless of whether they are homeowners or tenants.
+They can compare their principal residence, secondary residence or cottage.
+The applicable rate is indicated on their bill.

 You can use Dare to Compare even if you’ve already done the Home Diagnostic.

-To make the comparison valid and useful, you must meet the following conditions:
+To make the comparison valid and useful, customers must meet the following conditions:

-* A lack of comparable data makes it impossible to produce Dare to Compare results for residents of Schefferville and Nunavik or for municipal grid customers.
+* A lack of comparable data makes it impossible to produce comparison results for residents of Schefferville and Nunavik.
 Hydro‑Québec does offer other energy efficiency programs for those customers, however.
-Please ask your municipal utility about programs in your community.

 ** Does not apply to contracts at Rate DM.